bonfire-networks/bonfire_quantify/README.md

-# Bonfire:Me
+# Bonfire:Quantify

 An extension for [Bonfire](https://bonfire.cafe/) that handles:

-- Account creation
-- Email verification
-- Authentication
-- User/Profile creation
-- User/Profile switching
-- User Profile
+- Units
-- Settings
+- Measures

 ## Handy commands